arsuk/ip-mdb-client-demo/readme.txt

 The ip-mdb-demo is a simulation of a client system that interacts with the IP CSM.
 It provides a coding example for the developers of client implementations.
 It is also a basic test framework that uses the same interfaces that we recommend customers to use.
 One deployment of this application simulates one test bank.
+You can define more MDBs and queue names to simulate more than one bank.

 It consisists of servlets for creating the payment messages and showing the stats of the resulting messages, and message driven beans (MDBs) that simulate the client business processes.
 These are deployed within an instance of Wildfly.
 The